Novel thermodynamic inequality for rotating AdS black holes

-A central concept arising from this framework is the reverse isoperimetric inequality, which conjectures that for a given thermodynamic volume, there exists a lower bound on the black hole entropy \cite{Dolan:2013ft,Feng:2017wvc}.
+A central concept arising from this framework is the reverse isoperimetric inequality (RII), which conjectures that for a given thermodynamic volume, there exists a lower bound on the black hole entropy \cite{Dolan:2013ft,Feng:2017wvc}.
 While this inequality holds for many conventional black hole solutions, a number of important exceptions have been identified, particularly in the context of ultraspinning and super-entropic black holes \cite{Johnson:2019mdp,Hennigar:2014cfa}.
 These solutions violate the inequality, suggesting that entropy may exceed the expected geometric bounds, thus challenging our intuition about gravitational thermodynamics and entropy-area relations.
 Such violations have motivated inquiries into the underlying conditions that lead to such behavior, as well as into the stability and physical realizability of these exotic solutions \cite{Johnson:2019mdp,Appels:2019vow}.
+While some literatures include possible violations of the RII, a conclusive counterexample to the conjecture is still lacking.

 Simultaneously, efforts have been made to develop a microscopic and holographic interpretation of thermodynamic volume and its relation to the degrees of freedom of the dual theory \cite{Johnson:2019wcq}.
 These developments raise important questions about the fundamental nature of volume, entropy, and temperature in gravitational theories, particularly in lower-dimensional settings \cite{Frassino:2015oca} and in theories with higher-curvature corrections or Chern-Simons terms \cite{Frassino:2019fgr}.
 Moreover, investigations into the geometry of black hole horizons with unusual topologies \cite{Klemm:2014rda}, and the structure of gauged supergravity solutions \cite{Gnecchi:2013mja}, further illustrate the diversity and complexity of black hole chemistry.
-Refined versions of the quantum Penrose and reverse isoperimetric inequalities, valid for all known three-dimensional asymptotically AdS quantum black holes are also proposed in \cite{Frassino:2024bjg}.
-This paper aims to prpose thermodynamic inequality for uncharged, stationary and asymptotically Anti-de Sitter rotating black holes.
+Refined versions of the quantum Penrose and RII, valid for all known three-dimensional asymptotically AdS quantum black holes are also proposed in \cite{Frassino:2024bjg}.
+For a comprehensive review on black hole chemistry see Ref. \cite{Mann:2025xrb}.
+This paper aims to propose a novel thermodynamic inequality for stationary and asymptotically Anti-de Sitter rotating black holes.